GENERAL MEMBERSHIP INFORMATION

 CLUB STORAGE CAGE AND LOCKERS

-Our club storage cage is located in the southwest corner of Hangar 1 in the elevator shaft.
+Our club storage cage is located in the southwest corner of Hangar 1 in the elevator tower.
 Inside, members will find all support equipment necessary for each FF flying session including a first aid kit.
-There is a combination lock with a code of 4140 (our club AMA charter number 414 plus a trailing "0").
 The lockers for R/C equipment are located southeast of the carrier deck and are labeled “Property of East Coast Indoor Modelers”.
 The small locker also contains a First Aid kit.
-The combinations for the locks are 4140 or 414.
 At the end of the day, please ensure all items are returned to the cage/lockers, locks closed, and tumble the wheels so the combination does not show.

 CLUB CHAIRS AND TABLES

 We recommend you use the lavatory near the center of the north wall.
-You need to enter through the door to the east of the restored Hindenburg gondola located north of the carrier deck.
-The facility has an internal door lock; please make sure that you don’t accidentally lock yourself out.
+You need to enter through the door to the east of the restored airship gondola located north of the carrier deck.

 At present, all club members can only bring minors (<16 years old) onto the base.
-The club President/secretary can bring adult guests onto the base by appointment.
+In emergencies the club president/secretary can bring adult guests onto the base by appointment.

 CHECK IN AND SET UP